icarito/physics-with-xo/05_software_and_hardware.md

 In the design process of the netbooks of project OLPC it was decided to use a different kind of hardware and control software in order to expand its features.

 According to the hardware specifications of the OLPC XO, it embeds a fixed-lens video camera to the right of the screen, 640x480 resolution, and a maximum frequency of 30 fps (frames per second), Omnivision OV7670.
 The control parameters for the same may be adjusted in software to allow its use as a photometric sensor for educational applications.
-Although this functionality was planned, currently it can be used as a fotometric sensor only qualitatively.
+Although this functionality was planned, currently it can be used as a photometric sensor only qualitatively.

 A green led positioned above the camera is lit when it is active.